Lament has a purpose.

 LAMENT REVERBERATES THROUGH THE SOUL

 Imagine hearing these words through the deep tones of the bow pulled across the strings of a cello.
 You can feel this cry of lament reverberating through your skin and soul.
+As we hear the cello’s lament, we hear our voices crying out to God from our own experiences of grief or pain, depression or illness, frustration or confusion.

-EXPLORING LAMENT: WE ARE NOT LEFT IN DESPAIR
+WE ARE NOT LEFT IN DESPAIR

+What a relief to know we are not left in our despair!
 There is no sense of abandonment or absence of God’s presence in this lament.
-The psalmist cries out with insistence, proclaiming God’s character and passionate love.
+The psalmist cries out insistently, proclaiming God’s character and passionate love.
+Even from the depths of chaos, we can have confidence, deep trust, and a knowing relationship with God.

-EXPLORING LAMENT: WAITING AND HOPING – LIVING EXPECTANTLY
+WAITING AND HOPINGLIVING EXPECTANTLY

 Our spiritual life is like this.
 Our life with God is an unfolding process over time in which the depths of life breathe and communicate just as profoundly as the heights.
 Lament has a role and a purpose in our relationship with God.

-The Psalmist writes of those who watch for the morning.
-How often have you lain awake during the night, those hours seeming longer than any day?
+How often have you lain awake at night, those hours seeming longer than any daytime hours?
 Yet when morning comes, even though we may be exhausted, there is the chance for renewal and trust that God has been listening with us in the dark.

 As you begin exploring lament, may you hear this in the depth of your own heart today.
 Amen.